BillMills/TRIUMFxtags/xInputTable/README.md

 ##xInputTable

-xInputTable provides a scalable table of input elements, manages callbacks for creation and deletion of rows, and callbacks for changes in cell content.
+xInputTable provides a scalable table of input elements, and fires a callback when the table contents change.
+TODO: more fine-grained callback definitions.